 Warhol’s first ever political pieces

-While Warhol’s initial works mainly focused on the persistent consumerism of American society, Mao’s portraits can be said to be Warhol’s first ever political pieces.
-Warhol created the 10 portraits that constitute the Mao series of portraits as not only a way to openly state his political views, but also as a way of commenting on the controlled propaganda machine of Chinese communism at the time.
+While Warhol’s initial works mainly focused on the persistent consumerism of American society, Mao’s portraits can be said to be Warhol’s first-ever political pieces.
+Warhol created the ten portraits that constitute the Mao series of portraits as a way to openly state his political views and comment on the controlled propaganda machine of Chinese communism at the time.
 The mass ideology known as Maoism8, as well as Mao’s cult-like following in China, is what is said to have instantaneously attracted Warhol to Mao.

 Mao Zedong: The ultimate political symbol at the time

 It was not until President Nixon9 announced that he was making a visit to China in July 1971 that Warhol started painting the Mao portraits.
 Originally, it had been suggested that Albert Einstein10 be used as the subject matter of the paintings.
-However, because fame and appearance were always central to Warhol’s work, he opted to go with a public figure that had more power; and Mao Zedong was the ultimate political symbol at the time.
+However, because fame and appearance were always central to Warhol’s work, he opted to go with a public figure with more power; and Mao Zedong was the ultimate political symbol.
 Between 1972-73, Warhol embarked on creating a series of Mao paintings.
 The image of Mao that Warhol used was acquired from a publication known as the Little Red Book11.
 At the time, the Little Red Book contained ideologies from Mao and was considered the cornerstone of the dictator’s ideology.

 Warhol’s Mao series

-Andy Warhol’s interpretation of Mao resulted in the development of a portfolio containing 10 brightly colored portraits that illustrated Warhol’s deep fascination with the clash of images between communist publicity stunts and American kitsch.
-By creating a glammed-up version of Mao, Warhol was able to transform an otherwise intimidating and mysterious image of a powerful political figure into a glamourized pop icon of the 1970s, which was reminiscent of Warhol’s previous works.
+Andy Warhol’s interpretation of Mao resulted in developing a portfolio containing ten brightly colored portraits that illustrated Warhol’s deep fascination with the clash of images between communist publicity stunts and American kitsch.
+By creating a glammed-up version of Mao, Warhol could transform an otherwise intimidating and mysterious image of a powerful political figure into a glamourized pop icon of the 1970s, which was reminiscent of Warhol’s previous works.

 Andy Warhol’s history with portraits

-When Warhol decided to reproduce the Mao portraits, he had already set a precedence of selecting portraits that he found in magazine publications and newspapers.
+When Warhol decided to reproduce the Mao portraits, he had already set a precedent of selecting portraits that he found in magazine publications and newspapers.
 The images he used of Mao were reproduced using screen print before being arranged in a serial manner on canvas; endless editions of the image used were then created.
-This methodology of acquiring visual content for his masterpieces and the use of famous faces such as Mao is something that Warhol maintained all through his illustrious career.
+This methodology of acquiring visual content for his masterpieces and the use of famous faces such as Mao is something that Warhol maintained throughout his illustrious career.

 Mao’s face was well-known to the US public

 A desire to be close to public figures could be interpreted as Andy’s need to be close to the protagonists of the public sphere.
-As an example, in this case; Mao was a figure that appeared often in international newspapers, as well as on TV which meant that his face was extremely well known and recognizable.
-Andy’s series on Chinese dictator Mao was created as a response to the Communist Party propaganda tool that represented China with a half smiling image of their leader.
+As an example, in this case, Mao was a figure that often appeared in international newspapers and on TV, which meant that his face was extremely well known and recognizable.
+Andy’s series on Chinese dictator Mao was created as a response to the Communist Party propaganda tool that represented China with a half-smiling image of their leader.
 This image was replayed over and over again throughout the US in the news coverage of President Richard Nixon’s revolutionary visit to China in 197212.

 Warhol’s trip to China in 1982